-You do not pay a separate monthly plan premium for BSW SeniorCare Advantage Select Rx (HMO).
+As a member of our plan, you pay a monthly plan premium.
+For 2023, the monthly premium for BSW SeniorCare Advantage Preferred Rx (HMO) is \$145.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums